 CDN Usage

 Icons can be served from a CDN such as JSDelivr or Unpkg.
-Simply use the simple-icons
+Simply use the simple-icons npm package and specify a version in the URL like the following:

 <img height="32" width="32" src="https://cdn.jsdelivr.net/npm/simple-icons@v4/icons/[ICON NAME].svg" />